ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ### Can a player who has been eliminated from play in my tournament join the staff after the fact and not cause problems? {#player-join-staff}

-No. Players who have been eliminated from the tournament/contest may not be enlisted as staff or assist in any organisational capacity with the sole exception of setting replays for mappool showcases.
+No. Players who have been eliminated from the tournament/contest may not be enlisted as staff or assist in any organisational capacity with the exceptions of refereeing, playtesting mappools, and setting replays for mappool showcases.
 They can, however, be enlisted as a helper.

 ### If a user has not yet played any matches, can they join the staff? {#no-play-join-staff}